miguelcarcamov/snow/README.md

       apcal.selfcal_output(overwrite=True)
 ```

-Then you can simply run the main script using `casa -c yourscript.py <arguments>`
+Then you can simply run the main script using `python yourscript.py <arguments>`